Jiyu version

 And to subject physical essence to desire is to boast of powerfulness.

-Things begin to become old when they have grown strong, which may be said to be contrary to Tao.
+Things begin to become old when they have grown strong, which may be said to be

 Contrariness to Tao brings death with it very soon.